maziac/DeZog/documentation/Usage.md

 ~~~

 The "cspect" configuration allows the following additional parameters:
 - "port": The CSpect DeZog plugin port.
-If not changed  this defaults to 10000.
+If not changed  this defaults to 11000.
 - "hostname": The host's name.
 I.e. the IP of the machine that is running CSpect.
-If you are not doing any remote debugging this is typically "localhost".
-You don't have to enter a hostname, the default is "localhost".
+If you are not doing any remote debugging this is typically "localhost" which is also the default.
+I.e. normally you don't have to enter a "hostname".

-Note: with a new version of CSpect it can easily happen that the [Dezog CSpect Plugin](https://github.com/maziac/DeZogPlugin) will not work anymore, i.e. it is not started together with CSpect and thus the socket connection from DeZog fails.
-In that case you have to wait until a new version of the plugin is released or compile it yourself.

 #### Command line